 Operators can configure automated backups in the Tanzu SQL for VMs tile by following the procedures in Configuring Automated Backups.

 Developers can manually take physical backups by following the procedure in this topic.

 Developers can also create logical backups using

-For information logical backups, see Backing Up and Restoring with mysqldump.
+For more information about logical backups, see Backing Up and Restoring with mysqldump.

 You can back up and restore a Tanzu SQL for VMs service instance using the Cloud Foundry Command Line Interface (cf CLI).
 The backup artifacts you create in this topic are physical backups.
 The following procedures do not create logical backup artifacts.
 Restoring a physical backup is faster than restoring a logical backup and has less downtime.

 You might want to back up or restore a service instance in the following use cases: